c-aver/perpetual-voting-explainability/frontend/survey-website/README.md

 - A snapshot of the descriptors used during the session.
 - User-provided data indexed by page ID.
 - Page duration measurements in milliseconds.
-- Resolved parameter metadata for pages that used templates.

 ## Page Implementations